 # Setting a Marker

-To set a marker, the user has to tap two times on the front side of the sensor.
+1st possibility: marker can be set during measurement.
+Therfore the user has to tap two times on the front side of the sensor.
 The sensor vibrates to confirm the successful setting of a marker.

 # Stopping a Measurement